hilton/hilton.github.com/blog/_posts/2022-10-18-bug-observed.md

 [Samuel Myles](https://unsplash.com/photos/CdX0FV_hIVA){:.photocredit}

+{:.series}
+1. Observed behaviour
+2. Expected behaviour
+3. Reproduction steps

 Good bug reports cover five topics, in the following order of priority:

 1. Observed behaviour
 2. Expected behaviour
+3. Reproduction steps
-3. Context and environment
+4. Context and environment
-4. Reproduction steps
 5. Consequences and workaround

 Use this as a checklist for support request templates: what to include in a bug report.